See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Method

 \subsubsection{Rendering Pipeline}

 For rendering, we typically consider three conditions: camera direction, camera distance (relative to the object), and background scenes, as illustrated in \autoref{fig:model_and_blender} (b).
-Regarding camera direction, aligned with Section~\ref{method:data}, we create 12 cameras arranged in clockwise order.
-Regarding camera distance, which reflects the safety implications (Section~\ref{method:data}), we position the cameras at three different distances.
+Regarding the direction of the camera, aligned with Section~\ref{method:data}, we create 12 cameras arranged clockwise.
+Regarding the camera distance, which reflects the safety implications (Section~\ref{method:data}), we position the cameras at three different distances.
 These positions can be accessed via Python to generate videos that simulate the perspectives of other road users.
 We use a plain background, unlike the previous work~\cite{xia2025automating}, to avoid contextual cues and reduce rendering time.
-Removing scene backgrounds decreases rendering time to approximately $1/10$, while lower GPU memory usage also enables more parallel threads, further reducing wall-clock time by around 4× for batch rendering.
+Removing scene backgrounds decreases the rendering time to approximately $1/10$, while lower GPU memory usage also enables more parallel threads, further reducing wall-clock time by around 4× for batch rendering.

-We render action videos using Blender version 4.5~\cite{blenderorg} on a GPU-equipped device featuring four NVIDIA GTX Titan cards with 24 GB of RAM each, which allows for up to 16 concurrent threads.
+We render action videos using Blender version 4.5~\cite{blenderorg} on a GPU-equipped device featuring four NVIDIA GTX Titan cards with 24 GB of RAM each, allowing up to 16 concurrent threads.
 The average rendering time for 1,000 clips is approximately one hour, with each thread consuming around 1.1 GB of GPU RAM.
-Each frame is rendered at a resolution of 512×512 pixels, centered on the eHMI-equipped AV, as shown in \autoref{fig:model_and_blender} (c).
-These clips are rendered at four FPS, with a maximum action change rate for each eHMI set to ensure that the frame rate captures all relevant details, following Nyquist-Shannon sampling theorem~\cite{nyquist1928certain}.
+Each frame is rendered at a resolution of 512×512 pixels, centered on the AV equipped with eHMI, as shown in \autoref{fig:model_and_blender} (c).
+These clips are rendered at four FPS, with a maximum action change rate for each eHMI set to ensure that the frame rate captures all relevant details, following the Nyquist-Shannon sampling theorem~\cite{nyquist1928certain}.